As many have requested, here are my top 5 secrets to business success!

-Sounds good doesn’t it?
-But there’s so many things to consider before this happens.
+Sounds good, doesn’t it?
+But there are so many things to consider before this happens.
 Where do I start?
 Do I start looking for investors?
-Can I go to bank to borrow money?
+Can I go to the bank to borrow money?
 Where do I look for lash technicians?
 How will I teach them?
 Where do I even get customers?!

 There are so many questions and fears in your head that you don’t know where to start, so it’s more likely, that you won’t do anything at all.
 You’ll just keep dreaming: ‘I’ll do it one day.’

 So my advice is, forget about your dream for now and really concentrate on your short term goals.
 Instead, focus on smaller steps:

 And slowly but surely, you’ll begin to realise how these little steps will naturally grow to the point where you’ll finally open that dream salon of yours.
 Sometimes we really don’t need to think big to go far.
 My advice – take it one step at the time.

 Starting out your own business is a daunting task and more often than not, nobody has taught you how to do things.
 Everything you do, you do for the first time.
 So, naturally, you’ll make lots of mistakes.
 There’ll be issues from recruiting wrong people to overpaying for salon rent, you’ll be counting taxes incorrectly, but an entrepreneur’s life really is the chain of mistakes and failures that have led to their success.